 The producers are unable to reach everywhere to sell their produce.
 They reach their consumers through some middlemen like wholesalers or retailers.
 They also sign up with other channels for the distribution of their goods.
 The goods are also made available at different places through agents and agencies.
-Generally, a producer or a wholesaler appoints agents at different markets or in different parts of the country to sell goods on their behalf in return of the commission.
+Generally, a producer or a wholesaler appoints agents at different markets or in different parts of the country to sell goods on their behalf in return for the commission.
 This kind of arrangement is called Consignment.

-Consignor is the person who sends the goods.
+The consignor is the person who sends the goods.
 Generally, producers or manufacturers are consignors.
-The person to whom the goods are sent for the purpose of the sale is known as the consignee.
+The person to whom the goods are sent for sale is known as the consignee.
 The consignor and the consignee share the relationship of a principal and an agent.
 The consignee operates entirely on behalf of the consignor.
 The consignee never becomes the owner of the goods.
 The consignor remains the owner of the goods.
 If in transit, the goods are destroyed due to unavoidable circumstances then the consignee is not responsible.
 The consignor has to bear the loss.
 The consignee sells the goods as per the instructions of the consignor.
 The consignee earns his commission or his expenses after the goods are sold at the market.
 It is to be noted that the consignee does not buy the goods, they just receive the possession of the goods on behalf of the consignor.

 Types of Consignment

 There are two types of consignment: